wylie102/MakeItParquet/README.md

 ## How It Works

 1. **Input Processing:**
-   - If the input path is a file, DataTadpole will convert the file to the specified output format by simply changing the extension.
+   - If the input path is a file, DataTad will convert the file to the specified output format by simply changing the extension.
    - If the input is a directory, it will scan the folder to determine the majority file type (using predefined naming mappings) and generate an output directory name accordingly.

 2. **File Conversions:**